fransr/li-shortblock/README.md

 # li-shortblock

-Written by [Frans Rosén](http://twitter.com/fransrosen) after a idea from [Piotr Zaleski](https://www.linkedin.com/feed/update/urn:li:activity:6421718299293417472/).
+Written by [Frans Rosén](http://twitter.com/fransrosen) after an idea by [Piotr Zaleski](https://www.linkedin.com/feed/update/urn:li:activity:6421718299293417472/).

 Adds a shortcut to linkedin-feed to block users.
-Uses https://github.com/rafaelw/mutation-summary to quickly find mutations of the DOM.
+Uses https://github.com/rafaelw/mutation-summary to quickly find mutations in the DOM.

 All users in the feed should get a Block-link added next to the name: